Machine Design: History

 The inaugural issue of Machine Design coincided almost exactly with the 1929 stock-market crash and the beginning of the Great Depression.
 Although the nation was in the economic doldrums, there was significant design development taking place in almost all industrial segments including automotive, aircraft, farm equipment, home appliances, and industrial machinery.

 The onset of World War II came and brought almost frenetic activity to design engineering at large.
 After the war, civilian industries thrived.
 But in the years following the war and into the 1950s the role of design engineer languished, stigmatized by the war effort as the creator of new means of destruction.

 Engineering colleges began to feel slighted because doctors, lawyers, and business executives were viewed as having more prestige and professional status than their engineering graduates.
 Intellectual elites viewed engineering colleges as trade schools, and graduate engineers were said to be nothing more than mechanics or glorified shop hands.
 In response, engineering schools began to drop courses that lacked academic rigor or had the slightest blue-collar aura.

-The launch of Sputnik in 1957 again changed the perception of design engineering.
-The perceived loss of world leadership in air and space technology by the people of the United States set the stage for a considerable renewal of prestige to the engineering discipline.
-After more than a decade into the Cold War, the public realized science and engineering could play a key role in keeping the Communists at bay.
-The government unloaded almost limitless supplies of money on high-tech defense industries, and engineering became the career of choice.
-High salaries and generous perks were lavished on engineers and scientists.

-Unfortunately, Sputnik also accelerated the movement to delete courses on manufacturing and shop practice from the curricula of top schools.
-The idea was to portray engineers as being more scientist than a mechanic.
-The rocket scientist working on the space program became the image to which most engineers aspired.

-This attitude had a lot to do with framing the editorial policies of Machine Design through the 1960s.
-The policies were in tune with what was happening in the largest and most-sophisticated corporations, especially the aircraft and automotive industries, where design engineering and manufacturing engineering were increasingly treated as separate entities having no common interest.
-Reflecting this, articles selected for Machine Design were carefully tailored not to have too much of a manufacturing orientation.